DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/Blazor.ServerSide/Readme.md

 [Login.cshtml](Pages/Login.cshtml) is a page that allows you to log into the application.

 [Login.cshtml.cs](Pages/Login.cshtml.cs) uses `IStandardAuthenticationService` from XAF Security System to implement the Login logic.
-It authenticates a user with the AuthenticationStandard authentication and returns a ClaimsPrincipal object with necessary XAF Security data.
-That principal is then authenticated to ASP.NET Core Identity authentication.
+It authenticates a user with the AuthenticationStandard authentication and returns a ClaimsPrincipal object with XAF Security data.
+That principal is then authenticated with ASP.NET Core Identity authentication.

 ```csharp
 readonly IStandardAuthenticationService authenticationStandard;